 With new consumer privacy policies and third-party cookie deprecation, the advertising challenges CPGs face are further exacerbated in two ways:

 - Targeting.
-CPGs have relied on technologies like DMPs to create segments to send to their digital ad channels.
+CPGs have relied on technologies like data management platforms (DMPs) to create segments to send to their digital ad channels.
 But these technologies have been rendered useless in the wake of third-party cookie deprecation because they rely on third-party data to create these audiences.

 - Attribution.
 Attribution has always been a sore subject for CPGs.
 Retailers don’t want to give up their transaction data, and CPGs can’t measure the impact of their ad campaigns on purchases without that data, especially if they don’t have their own DTC channel.